 Let’s look at this from a hypothetical situation.
 Suppose you manufacture and service industrial turbines.
 You have 70 locations at which you store parts.

-Now assume you have some sort of service parts inventory optimization capability working on the back end of your ERP.
+Now assume you have some sort of service parts inventory optimization capability.
 It’s analyzing the following factors to determine where you should stock specific parts, and how many:

 What would happen if you threw a 3D printer into the mix?
 The algorithm would try to identify the location in which the 3D printer’s strategic value would be highest and which parts the machine should print.
 Making these decisions would involve assessing: